 |modality||closure operator monad||modal type theory, monad (in computer science)|

 Traditionally the canonical interpretation of the Box operator is that is the statement that ” is necessarily true.”
+(The de Morgan dual to the necessity modality is the “possibility” modality.)
 Then the interpretation of is that “If is necessarily true then it is necessarily necessarily true.”
 S4 modal logic appears in many temporal logics.

 If instead of a single Box operator one considers box operators of this form the resulting modal logic is denote .
 Here is sometimes interpreted as “the th agent knows .”

 Suppose that where is a reflexive transitive relation on .
 We have to check that .